FamingHou/Java-Examples/README.md

-# Java-Samples
+# Java-Examples

-This documentation contains a set of samples that show you about [Java SE](https://en.wikipedia.org/wiki/Java_Platform,_Standard_Edition).
+This documentation contains a set of examples that show you about [Java SE](https://en.wikipedia.org/wiki/Java_Platform,_Standard_Edition).